CaddyGlow/zmk-layout-rs/docs/customization_tasks.md

 Combos can restrict when they fire by declaring a `conditions = ["..."]` array inside the task.
 During execution, the engine renders these conditions into the generated DTS as tagged comments prefixed with `// zmk-task:condition`.
-The prefix keeps task-managed conditions distinct from normal comments while also ensuring `zmk-layout diff` highlights them as part of the patch.
+The prefix keeps task-managed conditions distinct from normal comments while also ensuring `zmk-layout keymap diff` highlights them as part of the patch.
 Example:

 ```toml
 [[tasks]]